GCEL Invited to Present Supply Chain Resilience Solutions Aligned with USTR Priorities

 May 02, 2024

-GCEL was invited by the Office of the United States Trade Representative (USTR) to participate and provide testimony regarding solutions to strengthen supply-chain resilience, improve trade transparency, enhance digital visibility, support rules-of-origin compliance, and modernize cross-border B2B trade execution.
+GCEL was invited by the Office of the United States Trade Representative (USTR) to provide testimony on solutions designed to enhance supply-chain resilience, improve trade transparency, strengthen digital visibility, support rules-of-origin compliance, and modernize cross-border B2B trade.

-The invitation reflects growing recognition that today’s global trade challenges require more than policy statements — they require practical digital infrastructure capable of connecting businesses, governments, banks, insurers, logistics providers, and SMEs across trusted trade corridors.
+The invitation reflects growing recognition of the need for practical digital infrastructure capable of connecting businesses, governments, financial institutions, insurers, logistics providers, and SMEs across trusted trade networks.

-The final USTR recommendations strongly echo the core capabilities GCEL has been advancing through its digital economic infrastructure platform: supply-chain visibility, standardized data systems, traceability, digital trade facilitation, customs enforcement support, sustainability tracking, and public-private collaboration.
+GCEL highlighted digital capabilities focused on supply-chain visibility, standardized data systems, traceability, trade facilitation, customs compliance support, sustainability monitoring, and public-private collaboration.